SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 ### Local messages not seen on the Rsyslog server

-Ensure the logs are received on the Rsyslog server, meaning:
+If you can't see local messages on the Rsyslog server, you have to make the logs are received on the Rsyslog server.
+This means that:

 - Configurations are correctly undertaken on the remote equipment
 - Internal network flows are open on `TCP or UDP 514`

+To fix this:

-To check it, run the following command:
+1. Run the following command:

 ```bash
 tail -n 15 /var/log/syslog
 ```
-Also insure the following lines are not commented in the configuration file `/etc/rsyslog.conf`:
+2. Make sure the following lines are not commented in the configuration file `/etc/rsyslog.conf`:

 ```bash
 # provide TCP syslog reception